dschep/proven/README.md

 # ![](./icons/proven32.png) Proven
-A [Keybase](https://keybase.io) based alternative to Twitter's verified accounts.
+An alternative to Twitter's verified program powered by [Keybase](https://keybase.io).

 Proven is a browser extension that adds badges like for keybase, github, etc next to users names like Twitter's verified badge but based what accounts the